realgud/realgud/README.md

 ### Installation

-You can install RealGUD from [MELPA](http://melpa.org/#/getting-started), a repository of Emacs packages.
-If you don't have MELPA setup, you can add the following to your `.emacs` and restart Emacs:
+You can install RealGUD using [the package manager in Emacs](https://www.gnu.org/software/emacs/manual/html_node/emacs/Packages.html) from [MELPA](http://melpa.org/#/getting-started), a repository of Emacs packages.
+If you don't have MELPA configured as a source of packages, you can add the following to your `.emacs` and restart Emacs:

 ```elisp
 (require 'package)